Baroque Artist

 An Antwerp workshop with European reach

-That legacy is easiest to grasp if you place him between Caravaggio and later northern painters such as Rembrandt.
+The legacy is clearest when he is placed between Caravaggio and later northern painters such as Rembrandt.
 Caravaggio compresses drama; Rubens expands it; Rembrandt redistributes it across civic and psychological space.
 Rubens is the crucial middle term if you want to understand how Baroque art became large, mobile, and internationally persuasive.

 How to place Rubens within Baroque